Umuzi-org/ACN-syllabus/content/k8s/kubernetes/expanding-the-cluster/push-images-harbor/_index.md

 ready: true
 ---

-# Push docker images to harbor

 First, let's install Docker on this instance.
-Refer to the 2.2.1 chapter for the instructions.
+Refer to the {{< contentlink path="k8s/containers-with-docker/install-docker-and-docker-compose" >}} chapter for the instructions.

 In your browser navigate to `https://harbor.<your-domain>` and login using the username `admin` and password you created in the `values.yaml` file.